 Eagle eagerly takes to the elements for which she was designed.
 Effortlessly and gracefully, she drives under full sail in the open ocean at speeds up to 17 knots.

-When in homeport in New London, Eagle rests alongside a pier on the Thames River near the U.S. Coast Guard Academy.
+Although temporarily home-ported at the U.S. Coast Guard Yard in Baltimore, Maryland for several years of extensive winter-time maintenance, Eagle typically moors alongside the Thames River near the U.S. Coast Guard Academy.
 The Academy was originally founded in 1876 when nine students boarded the Revenue Cutter Dobbin.
 A series of cutters followed the Dobbin and, in 1932, a permanent shore facility was established at its present site on land donated by the New London community.
 Approximately 1,000 men and women attend the Academy, all of whom sail at one time or another on America's only active duty square rigger.

 Eagle offers future officers the opportunity to put into practice the navigation, engineering, and other professional theory they have previously learned in the classroom.
 Upper class trainees exercise leadership and service duties normally handled by junior officers, while underclass trainees fill crew positions of a junior enlisted person, such as helm watches at the huge wooden wheels used to steer the vessel.
 Everyone who trains on Eagle experiences a character building experience.